-Use the Expand/Shrink tool to enlarge or shrink a shape proportionally commands is that cutting a selection removes it from the drawing area while a copied selection remains in the drawing the Cut and Copy
+Use the Expand/Shrink tool to enlarge or shrink a shape proportionally

 In addition, specify proportions by clicking points on other geometry.
 For example, resize an object to fit within another object by clicking the boundary into which the resized object must fit.